Become a partner

 Today, partnership is still the basis of who we are and what we do.
 Our partners now include local authorities, NHS trusts, national and local organisations and individuals, all working with a shared belief in evidence-based RSE.

 To become a partner you or your organisation should be in agreement with our 10 values and principles for RSE.
-Applications are then made to our Director, who will arrange for the elected Advisory Group to review it.
+Applications are then made to our Director, who will arrange for the Trustees to review it.

 Benefits of partnership